 In general, both photovoltaic solar energy and, above all, thermal solar energy have a very good acceptance in society.
 However, it is convenient to know the advantages and disadvantages of solar energy to reinforce or contrast our opinion.

-When we talk about energy sources, most people are positioned in favor or against a certain type (solar energy, nuclear energy, wind power, etc.).
+When we talk about energy sources, most people are in favor or against a certain type (solar energy, nuclear energy, wind energy, etc.).
 The arguments for positioning are varied: energy efficiency, pollution, safety, cost ...
 Therefore, we will try to analyze the advantages and disadvantages of solar energy in the most objective way possible.

-Although solar thermal energy and photovoltaic solar energy are two different types of energy with different characteristics, to analyze the advantages and disadvantages of solar energy, we are going to do it together.
+Although solar thermal energy and photovoltaic solar energy are two different types of energy with different characteristics, to analyze the advantages and disadvantages of solar energy we are going to do it together.